NO RACE DAY ENTRY

-The race is an out and back starting at the Manor Parking Area in Cunningham State Park.
-Runners will start by looping the parking area stretching the field out before going north bound on Catoctin Blue trail and ascending "Bob's Hill".
+The Bobcat is an out and back starting at the Manor Parking Area in Cunningham State Park (Thurmont, Maryland).
+The race is run on both the Catoctin Trail (Blue) and the Cat Rock Trail (Yellow).
+Runners will start by looping the parking area stretching the field out before going NORTH bound on the Catoctin Trail.
+The trail is directly in front of the Manor Visitors Center.
+Runners have the pleasure of running up "Bob's Hill".
 This is a steep, rocky and slow section.
-Total rise is about 800' in 1.5 miles.
+Total rise is about 800' in 1.5 miles (1875 elevation) .
 After cresting the hill the course remains a little rocky but very run-able.
-At the trail intersection of the Catoctin Blue Trail and the Cat Rock Yellow trail (approx. 2.5 miles) runners will turn right onto the Cat Rock Yellow Trail and follow that to the turn around point.
+At the trail intersection of the Catoctin Blue Trail and the Cat Rock Yellow trail (approx. 2.5 miles) runners will turn RIGHT onto the Cat Rock Yellow Trail and follow that to the turn around point.
 The turn around point is the Cat Rock Yellow Trail head parking area on Route 77.
 The only aid station will be at the turn around point.
 The distance from the start to the aid station is 5.5 miles.
-Runners reverse direction and run back to the Start/Finish.
-Turn left when the Cat Rock Trail ends at the Catoctin Blue Trail.
-Total elevation gain for the course is 2200'.
+Runners reverse direction and run back south to the Start/Finish.
+Turn LEFT when the Cat Rock Trail ends at the Catoctin Blue Trail.
+Total elevation gain for the course is approx. 2200'.Course Map

 Time Limit and Cutoff's

 You have 2.5 hours to make the aid station (5.5 miles) and 5 hours to finish the race.
 Translated... you need to do 27 minute miles.
 27 minute miles does not mean this is a "killer" course but rather you're given plenty of time to finish.